Dogs are usually considered great, friendly and playful family pets. Occasionally, dog bite injuries happen.

 This applies to Indiana only, and dog bite laws in other states may vary.

-Continue reading to find out what you can expect from the law following a dog bite.
+Continue reading to find out what you can expect from the law following a dog bite or attack.

 There is a time limit on all personal injury cases.
 Any personal injury case, including one from a dog bite, should be filed with the court within 2 years.
 This comes from the statute of limitations.